obartunov/sqljsondoc/README.jsonpath.md

    - JSON_ARRAY(SELECT ...
 FORMAT JSON ...)
    - JSON_ARRAY(SELECT ...
 (ABSENT|NULL) ON NULL ...)
   -  json_path_specification extended  to be an expression of jsonpath type.
 The standard requires  it `character_string_literal`.
-  - Only error codes are returned for the failed arithmetic operations inside jsonpath, error messages are lost
 -  Use boolean  expression on the path, PostgreSQL extension
 -  Default timezone added to `datetime()` as second argument.
 That helped to keep jsonpath operators and functions to be immutable.
 - `.**`  - recursive wildcard member accessor, PostgreSQL extension